veo-labs/openveo-plugin-generator/docs/conf.md

 ## Group routes

-You can group actions by routes :
+You can group actions by routes:

 ```js
 http: {